 33. Luoyang (2021, Rakuten Viki)

 Next, we are taken to the Zhou dynasty (around 650AD) in Luoyang.
-In this drama, three characters from different backgrounds get embroiled one way or another in uncovering a deadly scheme capable of destroying the city of Luoyang.
+In this drama, three characters from different backgrounds get embroiled in one way or another in uncovering a deadly scheme capable of destroying the city of Luoyang.
 Gao Bingzhu (played by Huang Xuan) is investigating the death of his friend five years earlier when he is soon suspected of another murder.
 Whilst running away, he meets Baili Hongyi (played by Wang Yibo), looking for the person responsible for his father’s poisoning.
-Palace guard Wu Siyue (played by Victoria Song) soon joins them after.
+Palace guard Wu Siyue (played by Victoria Song) soon joins them.

 We have a crime drama set in Ancient China.
 Based on the novel of the same name by Ma Bo Yong.
 For those of you who may not know, Ma Bo Yong also wrote the book adapted into the historical film The Longest Day in Chang’an (2019).
 In both dramas, you must pay attention.
 The plot moves fast, with many twists and turns along the way.
 The production value for this drama is enormous, from the star-studded cast to the insane level of detail in the setting.
 It’s almost as if the crew constructed a whole city rather than just sets.
 The characters each get some story and connect very well.